FazOuard/CS-girlies-make-learning-fun/readme.md

 Step one: download the Hugging Face model file `mistral-7b-openorca.Q4_0.gguf`.
 You’ll find it in the `controllers` folder.
 The download process took a while!
 I tried using `wget` and a `huggingfaceinstaller.py` script, but my terminal was missing some tools.
 In the end, I just downloaded it through my browser and dropped it into the project.

 After getting the model, I set up the API and started installing all required packages.
-There are three main functions:
+There are Four main functions:
+- Download the PDF file (this part doesn’t require the LLM, it creates an "upload" folder if it doesn’t exist, and saves files there)
 - Summarize the PDF
 - Extract key points
 - Create a quiz